 - Mining data and documents on campus | Regardless of your beat, you can benefit from story ideas, public records and data available about your local colleges and universities.
 Topics include faculty/administrator salaries, Congressional earmarks for campuses, crime on campus, sports budgets, research grants and income from licenses/patents.

 - Introduction to computer-assisted reporting | An overview of the key computer tools used to produce investigative stories (spreadsheets, databases, mapping and statistical analysis software), with examples of stories that were made possible only with these CAR tools.

 - Fostering a watchdog culture in the newsroom | An interactive exercise to identify your newsroom’s vision for watchdog journalism, the obstacles holding you back, ideas for producing more investigative work, and personal responsibility and goals for each participant.

 - Storyboarding, planning and managing watchdog work | A discussion of ways to produce high-quality investigative stories, with an emphasis on vetting ideas, having a fallback plan and keeping channels of communication open inside the newsroom.

 - Visualizing data | Use free Web tools such as Google Fusion Tables and Tableau Public to produce interactive charts, graphics and maps.

-Working with our training directors, you can put together the most effective schedule for your staff — one day, several days or even a week.
+Working with our training directors, you can put together the most effective schedule for your staff.

 Our fee structure